Answer your calling in five semesters

-We've been preparing those called to our profession for more than 90 years, giving our graduates the knowledge, critical thinking and practice skills they need to effectively care for patients in wide variety of clinical settings.
+We've been preparing those called to our profession for 100 years, giving our graduates the knowledge, critical thinking and practice skills they need to effectively care for patients in wide variety of clinical settings.
 On the National Council Licensure Examination for Registered Nurses (NCLEX-RN), our graduates consistently achieve pass rates above the state and national averages.

 Employment rates of our graduates exceed the average and many graduates have opted to pursue advanced degrees upon completion of the program.

 There are a number of reasons to choose Moffett & Sanders School of Nursing: